 Base layer leggings should fit snugly without constriction.
 These can be worn as a single layer on hot days or under your shell or softshell pants when additional warmth is required.

-We recommend Icebreaker, The North Face Warm, Rab Forge and Pulse, Earth Sea Ski First Layer and Merino, Montane Primino and Smartwool Base Layer Ranges.
+We recommend Icebreaker, The North Face Summit Series Pro 120 or Pro 200, Rab Syncrino, Earth Sea Sky First Layer and Merino, Arc'teryx Rho, Montane Primino and Smartwool Base Layer Ranges.